Diabetes management: Diet

-Dietary changes have been shown to significantly help patients manage diabetes.
+Dietary changes have been shown to significantly help people manage diabetes.
 There are many diets that are effective at managing diabetes however, it is important that patients understand that there is no one diet that all patients should use.
 Some diets that have strong evidence and have commonly been used successfully in diabetes management and assist with weight loss include Mediterranean diet, Dietary Approaches to Stop Hypertension (DASH), Alternative Healthy Eating Index (AHEI), vegetarian, low carb, or carb-controlled.
 In addition, it is recommended that individuals choose a diet that can be adhered to long-term.
 Even in the most ideal diet becomes impractical if the patient has difficulty following it.

-A regular diet that has reduced variability in carbohydrates is an important factor in producing normal blood sugars.
-Patients with diabetes should eat preferably a balanced and healthy diet.
-Meals should consist of half a plate of non-starchy vegetables, 1/4 plate of lean protein, and 1/4 plate of starch/grain.
+While not advocating for a particular diet, the American Diabetes Association does recommend using the "Diabetes Plate Method" as a way to balance food groups.
+In this method, a 9 inch plate is divided into thirds, with 50% containing non-starchy vegetables, 25% protein, and 25% carbohydrates.
 Patients should avoid excess simple carbs or added fat (such as butter, salad dressing) and instead eat complex carbohydrates such as whole grains.
 In addition, patients should also avoid consumption of processed meat and foods and sugar-sweetened beverages.
 In the long term, it is helpful to eat a consistent diet and amount of carbohydrate to make blood sugar management easier.
 It is important for patients to eat 3 meals a day in order to reduce the chances of hypoglycemia, especially with patients that take insulin.

 There is a lack of evidence of the usefulness of low-carbohydrate dieting for people with type 1 diabetes (T1D).
 Although for certain individuals it may be feasible to follow a low-carbohydrate regime combined with carefully managed insulin dosing, this is hard to maintain and there are concerns about potential adverse health effects caused by the diet.
 In general people with T1D are advised to follow an individualized eating plan rather than a pre-decided one.